Reimagining Faith and Culture One Story at a Time

 An Enriching Conversation that Sharpens

-Two Handed Warriors is therefore intended as an ongoing conversation among filmmakers, educators, philanthropists, and faith leaders who aspire to become modern-day Inigo Montoyas: intellectuals, artists, and leaders devoted to gaining expertise in BOTH faith formation and culture making.
-Men and women who “understand the times” and therefore know that redefining faith and culture one story at a time is our best hope for accomplishing our respective missions.
+So I named this website Two Handed Warriors in hope that it would become an ongoing conversation between filmmakers, educators, philanthropists, and faith leaders who aspire to become modern-day versions of the Inigo Montoya devoted to expertise in BOTH faith formation and culture making.
+Men and women who “understand the times and know what to do,” namely, that redefining faith and culture one story at a time is our best hope for accomplishing our respective missions.
+Three years later, I feel as if it is only just beginning to reach that goal.

-Growing up in a warrior’s household, King David’s son discovered that swordsmen attain mastery only where sparks fly: “As iron sharpens iron, so one friend sharpens another” (Proverbs 27:17.)
-My dream is that in helping one another master the art of two-handed swordplay we will not only foster transformational films, schools, and congregations; we will also forge lifelong friendships.
+King David’s son, Solomon, grew up in a warrior’s household.
+He learned first-hand that swordsmen attain their mastery only where sparks fly.
+He later write, “As iron sharpens iron, so one friend sharpens another” (Proverbs 27:17).
+My dream is that in helping each other master the art of two-handed swordplay we will not only foster transformational films, schools, and congregations, we will also continue to forge lifelong friendships.